 Like chest pains, breathing problems are also a common symptom of heart attacks.
-Difficulty in breathing happens when the heart is unable to pump blood properly and is one of the most common signs of a heart attack in women.
-As such, the body not only exerts extra effort and circulates less oxygen.
+Difficulty breathing happens when the heart is unable to pump blood properly, and it is one of the most common signs of a heart attack in women.

 Men tend to experience our next symptom more than women do…

 5. Irregular Heartbeats (Arrhythmia)

 The plaque that builds up in the arteries is usually made up of fat and cholesterol.
 It makes regular blood flow especially difficult and puts pressure on the heart.
 This pressure effectively weakens the heart and can cause irregular heartbeats, which in turn could lead to heart attacks.

 The cause of our next symptom can also be linked to poor blood circulation…

 Poor blood circulation can cause dizziness, and given the state of clogged arteries, it’s no surprise that lightheadedness is one of the most common warning signs of a heart attack.
 In some cases, people pass out while they’re experiencing a heart attack, due to dizziness.

 Dizziness can also make your stomach churn in the process, as the next symptom explains…